MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/building-a-wificx-driver-for-multiple-versions-of-windows.md

 ## Check if functionality is present

-Prior to every use of an API, structure, or member that may or may not be present, you must call one of the following macros, which are defined in WifiFuncEnum.h:
+Prior to every use of an API, structure, or member that may or may not be present, you must call one of the following macros.
+They're defined in WifiFuncEnum.h.

 ```cpp
 BOOLEAN